zwallen/microSLURM-shotgun/README.md

 |                      Running 0.get_reference_files.sh will download all the necessary
 |                      and most up to date reference files and databases used in the pipeline.
 |
-|-- microSLURM_metagenome -- Directory that contains separate shell scripts
+|-- microSLURM_shotgun -- Directory that contains separate shell scripts
 |                            for each step of the pipeline.
 Instead of running
 |                            the whole pipeline using the main wrapper script
 |                            script, one can run it in chunks using these scripts.